-Manufacturing systems engineers work as part of a team to design, install, monitor and develop manufacturing equipment and assembly lines in factories.
+As a manufacturing systems engineer, you'll work as part of a team to design, install, monitor and develop manufacturing equipment and assembly lines in factories.

 Manufacturing systems engineers work to integrate the entire manufacturing process.
 This ranges from production and supply right through to sales.
 The aim is to allow the maximum volume of high-quality product to be produced at the lowest cost and in the shortest time.

-Manufacturing systems engineers are responsible for a project from start to finish, rather than focusing on one particular part of the process.
+Generally a manufacturing systems engineer is responsible for a project from start to finish, rather than focusing on one particular part of the process.
 Tasks vary but typically include:

 - visiting other production sites.